FirestormViewer/phoenix-firestorm/doc/building_linux.md

 > [!WARNING]
 > Please note that we do not give support for compiling the viewer on your own.
 However, there is a self-compilers group in Second Life that can be joined to ask questions related to compiling the viewer: [Firestorm Self Compilers](https://tinyurl.com/firestorm-self-compilers)

-> [!NOTE]
-> These instructions only apply to Firestorm versions with AlexIvy code.

 This procedure is based on discussions with the Firestorm Linux development team and is the only one recommended for Firestorm for Linux.
 System requirements are:
-- Ubuntu 20.04 x64 fully upgraded
+- Ubuntu 22.04 LTS (x86_64) - fully upgraded (this is also now the minimum requirement for running the viewer).
 - 16GB or more RAM ([Low Memory Caution](#common-issuesbugsglitches-and-solutions))
 - 64GB hard drive space
 - 4 or more core CPU (you could get by with 2 cores, but the process will take much longer)
+- GCC 11 compiler (which is the default version on Ubuntu 22.04 LTS)

-Due to the age of the build OS, it is recommended that you use a virtual machine, ensuring the guest can meet the hardware requirements.
+It is recommended that you use a virtual machine for compiling, ensuring the guest can meet the hardware requirements.

-This procedure may or may not work on other Linux distributions.
+This procedure may or may not work on other Linux distributions (or you might need to adjust some of the package names to suit the distribution you are using).

+> [!WARNING]
+> A system with a glibc version of at least 2.34 is required (Ubuntu 22.04 LTS meets this requirement)
+> Building on a system with a glibc version older than 2.34 will likely result in linker errors.

+> [!IMPORTANT]
+> Only 64 bit builds are possible - 32 bit support was dropped quite some time ago.

 ## Establish your programming environment